Dr Jemima Repo

 Lecturer in the Politics of Gender

 - Email: firstname.lastname@example.org

 - Address: Politics Building

 Newcastle Upon Tyne

-Feminist political theory, biopolitics, theories of sex, gender, race and class, contemporary social and political theory, the politics of popuation, political economy, European far right politics, violence, popular culture
+Feminist theory, biopolitics, contemporary social and political theory, the politics of popuation, political economy, European far right politics, violence, popular culture

 - Docent, Gender Studies, University of Helsinki